How to Adopt a Child in Wales: The Complete Step-by-Step Process

 How Long Does the Whole Process Take?

-The NAS Wales assessment averages 5.3 months from Registration of Interest to approval panel.
-Add matching time — typically 6–18 months depending on the child profile you are approved for — and most families complete the process in 12–24 months from first enquiry to placement.
+The NAS Wales assessment averages 5.3 months to approval panel.
+Add matching time, which varies with the child profile and availability; total time from first enquiry to placement therefore varies.

 For a full breakdown of every document, checklist, and preparation strategy, the Wales Adoption Process Guide covers all stages in detail, including a week-by-week preparation timeline and panel preparation templates.